Recruitment is the process of finding and hiring the right person to join your team.

 A business would engage an independent contractor for a number of reasons:

-access to specialised skills for a project
+Access specialised skills or expertise for a specific task or project

 The distinction between an independent contractor and an employee is crucial because it significantly impacts legal rights, obligations, and entitlements for both the worker and the business engaging them.